ezops-br/gophish/README.md

 - Run the Gophish binary for your platform:
   - On Windows: double-click `gophish.exe` or run it from the command prompt.
-  - On Linux/macOS: run `./gophish` from the terminal.
+  - On Linux: run `./gophish` from the terminal.
 - The application will start and display log output in the terminal.

 ### Initial Login